eb-del/mettle/content/Magic/Obscurities/Eunomoi.md

 ---
-title: "True Names"
+title: "Eunomoi"
 draft: false
 tags:
   -
 ---

-A **true name** is an [[Magic#Obscurities|obscurity]] that describes the unique name of an item, idea, or being that expresses, or is somehow identical to, its true nature.
+A **eunomos** (plural: eunomoi, better known as a **true name**) is an [[Magic#Obscurities|obscurity]] that describes the unique name of an item, idea, or being that expresses, or is somehow identical to, its true nature.
 This contrasts the **given name**, which is a name that is taught or created through language, and are not guaranteed to be unique.

 The [[Humans|human]] study of magic that seeks to understand and catalog true names is called **onomastics**[^ono] (whose practitioners are called **onomasticians**).
 Onomastics and [[Thaumic Field|thaumaturgy]] form the combined discipline of magic called [[Cryptothesis|cryptothesis]].